 Roman Arena, a very short walk from our hotel.
 A little tip: local opera lovers

 say the best seats (particularly for acoustics) are the very affordable

 “Unreserved Stone Steps in Sectors D or E (Gradinata D or E).”
 You can buy

-these at the last minute at the ticket office or – best – in advance online at
+these right before the performance at the ticket office or—best—in advance online at

 Day 4 - Independent

 exploration of Verona / Join VBT Air Package Guests

 Spend another day discovering the city.
 You may also take a

 40-minute train ride to Padua to explore this beautiful art city.
 The

 centerpiece here is undoubtedly the Scrovegni Chapel, a 14th-century